-A Guide for Dye, Pigment, Sublimation, DTF & Film Positive Inks
+A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 If you own an inkjet printer, keeping it active is essential to maintaining print quality and preventing clogged nozzles.
 This is especially important depending on the type of ink you're using—whether it’s dye-based ink, pigmented ink, sublimation ink, DTF ink, or film positive ink.